losizm/grapple/README.md

   }.build()
 ```

-And, you can parse them from JSON using library-provided magic.
+And, you can parse them using library-provided magic.

 ```scala
 val request = Json.parse("""{